Trip Tips: On the trail of Solidarnosc in Gdansk

-GDANSK, Poland (Reuters) - Gdansk, the biggest city in northern Poland, seaside destination and party zone, was once a key center of opposition to Communist rule.
+GDANSK, Poland, Jan 30 (Reuters) - Gdansk, the biggest city in northern Poland, seaside destination and party zone, was once a key centre of opposition to Communist rule.

 This momentous history has left its mark on the city, and traces of key events and personalities from that era can still be seen if you follow the trail of these main sights: